-A provision is set aside to fully cover reorganization costs when they relate to an obligation by the Group to another party resulting from a decision made at an appropriate managerial or supervisory level, backed by a detailed formal plan that has been announced before the year-end to the party or parties concerned.
+A provision is set aside to fully cover reorganization costs when they relate to an obligation by the Group to another party resulting from a decision made at an appropriate managerial or supervisory level, backed by a detailed formal plan that has been announced before the yearend to the party or parties concerned.
 Such costs primarily correspond to severance payments, early retirement benefits (except where qualified as employee benefits, see Note 1.F.j), costs for unworked notice periods, training costs of employees whose employment contracts have been terminated, and other costs directly linked to the shutdown of facilities.

 Asset retirements and impairment of inventories and other assets, as well as other cash outflows directly linked to reorganization measures but which do not meet the criteria for the recognition of a provision are also recorded under reorganization costs in the income statement.
 In the consolidated balance sheet, this type of impairment is presented as a deduction from the related non-current or current assets.

-Reorganization costs also include costs directly related to the programs undertaken by the Group under the transformation strategy announced on November 9, 2018.
+Reorganization costs also include costs directly related to the programs undertaken by the Group transformation strategy.